San Antonio Gunslingers (USFL): History

 The USFL had endeavored to avoid the mistakes of the ill-fated World Football League by requiring perspective owners to undergo a detailed due diligence and requiring franchises to meet strict capitalization requirements.
-However, it never performed any meaningful due diligence on Manges's original application, apart from the concern about Alamo Stadium.
+However, apart from the concern about Alamo Stadium, it never performed a substantive review of Manges's original application.
 Once the Minnesota and Seattle franchises fell through, the league had few options left if it was to field 18 teams for the 1984 campaign.
-With little time to examine Manges's financial situation, league officials apparently concluded that given Manges' perceived wealth, his application carried little risk.
+With little for anything beyond a cursory review of Manges's financial situation, league officials apparently concluded that given Manges' perceived wealth, his application carried little risk.
 Additionally, despite – or perhaps, because of – his apparent oil fortune, the league also didn't require Manges to make an initial capital investment (as is standard for most major league sports franchises).
 Instead, Manges appeared to pay team expenses out of his own pocket as they arose.

 The result was an organization that was notoriously cheap, even by USFL standards.
 The front office was staffed mainly by friends and family.
 The team bus was an old San Antonio Independent School District bus with a malfunctioning gas gauge; the driver had to manually check the tank.
 The Gunslingers had to add 14,000 folding chairs around the end zones to bring the stadium to the USFL's minimum capacity.
 The team office was located in a double-wide trailer in the Alamo Stadium parking lot.

 Manges hired local coaching legend Gil Steinke to run the team as general manager and head coach.
 In 23 years at nearby Texas A&I, Steinke had a record of 195–63–5, including a 6–1 record in NAIA Championship games.
-However, Steinke had been off the sidelines for almost a decade and was displaying clear signs of mental deterioration to the point of senility.
+However, Steinke had been off the sidelines for almost a decade.
+More seriously, he was displaying clear signs of mental deterioration, almost to the point of senility.
 He frequently forgot plays and play calls and got lost in cities that he supposedly knew well.
 In a league with free-spending owners, Steinke's Gunslingers rarely had the edge in talent, but most games were very disciplined on the field, allowing them to remain somewhat competitive in spite of the team's shoestring budget.